safarzadehsbeengood/CPSC253-P1/README.md

-# Encryption and Decryption Pseudocode
+# CPSC253 Project 1 (Encryption Algorithm)
+### Author: Ryan Safarzadeh

-This document provides a pseudocode explanation for a Python-based encryption and decryption system that uses a 16-byte alphanumeric key.
-The system handles special characters like carriage returns by appending them to the end of the ciphertext.
+This document provides a pseudocode explanation for an encryption and decryption system that uses a 16-byte alphanumeric key.

 ## Constants